This post is also available in: 日本語 Русский Français Español Deutsch Nederlands Српски Українська Български

 When opening the browser with your previous session or a Saved Session, lazy loading opens the background tabs of the session in a hibernated state to save resources.
 To enable it, go to Settings > General > Startup with and tick the box for Lazy Load Restored Tabs.
 If you don’t want Pinned Tabs to hibernate, tick the box also for Always Load Pinned Tabs.

-To create an exact copy of a tab including its history, choose Clone Tab from the right-click context menu.
+To create an exact copy of a tab including its history, choose Duplicate Tab from the right-click context menu.
 Alternatively, click on Reload current page on the Address Bar with a middle mouse button to clone the Active Tab.

 In case you have enabled New Tab from link Opens in Background in Settings > Tabs > New Tab Position, the cloned tab will also open in a new background tab.